25 Easy Things to Declutter in May

 Not many people think of their cars when decluttering but it just amazes how even our car can quickly turn into a storage container on wheels.
 While you are at it, you may want to check fluids in your car to be sure everything is good.

-Clothes, shoes, soccer clothes that would wake the dead just from their odor.
+• Clothes, shoes, and sports clothes that would wake the dead just from their odor.

 Declutter The Garage